frankstepanski/node-express-course/week3/readme.md

 ![res.json](images/browser-json-greeting.png)

->When to use res.json() vs res.send()?
+>When would we use res.json() vs res.send()?
 Use res.json() when you want to send a JSON response that was created from a JavaScript object or not even an object at all.

 **JSON Browser Extensions**